Kore (KORE)

 Anthony Bellomo, Executive Vice President, Chief Financial Officer and Treasurer

-Anthony Bellomo was appointed Executive Vice President, Chief Financial Officer and Treasurer of KORE, effective June 2, 2025.
-Before joining KORE, Mr. Bellomo spent 15 years at Mitel Networks Corporation in various financial leadership roles, including Group Vice President of Finance M&A and Chief Accounting Officer since 2018.
-He also held a senior financial role at Onex Corporation and worked as an Audit Manager at Deloitte & Touche LLP.
+Anthony Bellomo's appointment as Executive Vice President, Chief Financial Officer, and Treasurer became effective on June 2, 2025.
+Before joining KORE, he held various senior financial leadership roles at Mitel Networks Corporation, including Group Vice President of Finance M&A and Chief Accounting Officer since 2018.
+Bellomo is also a Chartered Accountant in Ontario, a Certified Public Accountant in Illinois, and a CFA charterholder.

 Jared Deith, Executive Vice President, Chief Revenue Officer